Insane in the Akane, insane in the brain

 As the game progresses, indicated by your killstreak, the enemies get more and more challenging.
 There are 5 enemy types, as indicated by the excerpt from the eShop listing below:

 • Yakuza Guy – a common mafia pawn

 • Tank – this is the only villain that will require more than just one katana slash to die

 • Shooter – a sharpshooter with cybernetic enhancements.
 Pro tip: they never miss

 • Cyber Ninja – a warrior who abdicated his body to become a killing machine.
 His dash attacks are deadly and his defense seems impenetrable.
 Remember however that everybody has their weak point

 • The Boss – Katsuro, your Nemesis who evolves, gets stronger and more dangerous according to the number of times he gets killed.

-To support you in your quest to own the arena, there are objectives which are shared at the beginning of the playthrough and when paused.
+To support you in your quest to own the arena, there are objectives that are shared at the beginning of the playthrough and when paused.
 Meeting these objectives unlocks gear that can be used in future playthroughs to increase your chances of success.
 At £4.49 on the UK eShop, the premise of this game is perfectly suited to such a low price point and seemed destined for success.

 Unfortunately, beautifully pixelated arena and pumping soundtrack aside, this game quickly becomes one that will alienate itself from the masses.
 Described as a ‘brutal arcade arena slasher’, there has never been a stronger emphasis on a word than on ‘brutal’.
-This game is devilishly hard, and whilst it is largely appealing in the interim, it’s longevity is questionable.
+This game is devilishly hard, and whilst it is largely appealing in the interim, its longevity is questionable.

 Break the Akane